 The activities of the College, together with the factors likely to affect its future development and performance are set out in the Operating and Financial Review.
 The financial position of the College, its cashflow, liquidity and borrowings are described in the financial statements and accompanying notes.
-Accordingly the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its financial statements.
+The College submitted a detailed financial forecast to the ESFA in July 2020, which provided clear analysis and commentary on the immediate financial years 20/21 and 21/22, also that the College has appeared to recruit well in terms of students for the academic year 20/21, accordingly the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its financial statements.